 In Washington, in order to successfully bring a medical malpractice claim, you must prove that the medical professional deviated from the standard of care in the medical treatment they provided (or failed to provide).
 This means that it isn’t enough to simply prove that an injury occurred during or as a result of medical care but that the medical professional who provided the care acted in a manner that was outside of the scope most medical professionals in the community would act.

-In order to prove your medical malpractice claim, your attorney will need to hire an expert who can affirm the connection between the actions taken by the medical professional and your injuries.
+In order to prove your medical malpractice claim, your malpractice lawyer will need to hire an expert who can affirm the connection between the actions taken by the medical professional and your injuries.
 As a result, hiring the right expert witness is a hugely important part of every medical malpractice case.
 At Leavy Schultz Davis, as a result of our ongoing work in this field, our medical malpractice attorneys know which experts to ensure the best possible outcome in the cases we handle.

 Bringing a Medical Malpractice Claim

 In Washington, you typically have three years from the day of the injury to bring a medical malpractice claim.
 In some instances, if an injury caused by medical malpractice is discovered outside of the three-year window (the statute of limitations) you may have an additional year from the day the injury is discovered to file a lawsuit.
-It is important to contact the attorneys in our office to ensure you preserve your right to a claim.
+It is important to contact the malpractice attorneys in our office to ensure you preserve your right to a claim.
 Protecting your rights and understanding the time limit in your medical malpractice is an important part of the work our medical malpractice attorneys will do on your behalf.

 Compensation in Medical Malpractice Claims